SatoshiPortal/boltz-rust/api.md

 Incase of a Reverse Swap, `refund transaction` is the expiry of the Lightning invoice.

 # Unified FFI API

 Language bindings written for the library will have a slightly different and more unified api, which can be found in src/api.rs

-This will later be migrated to a different crate `boltz-client-flutter`
+This will later be developed under a different crate `boltz-client-flutter`

 The final dart API would ideally look as follows: